simoniong/url_shortener/README.md

 This is a project running under Ruby on Rails to demo how to shorten a url for user.
 It provide API access too.

-You will need to install rvm by yourself, and make sure postgres server is install in your local machine
+You will need to install rvm by yourself, and make sure postgres server is installed in your local machine.

 ``` bash
 >rvm install 2.2.3